Many of the arguments about leadership styles boil down to the discord between transactional and transformational approaches.

 - Continuous improvement.
 Through instilling self-belief, empowerment, exploration, and challenging “what is”, in an organisation that anticipates and embraces change, continuous improvement becomes the norm.

 - Quality.
-Through collective effort, shared vision and being allowed to learn from mistakes, quality will be built in, naturally.
+Through a collective effort, shared vision and being allowed to learn from mistakes, quality will be built in, naturally.

-While transactional leaders demonstrate fast gains through short-term goals and control of rewards, transformational leaders are preparing staff and organizations for the future and keeping them moving forward.
+While transactional leaders demonstrate fast gains through short-term goals and control of rewards, transformational leaders are preparing staff and organizations for the future and keeping them moving forward

 I have to stand on middle ground here.
 For transactional leadership, I agree with the need for sound direction when it comes from a place of experience, maturity, and stability.
 Transactional leadership will continue to exist as long as we have hierarchical organizations.

-That said, with the increased focus on growth across diverse industries, we will see elements of culture, shared decision making, and collective empowerment finding their way in to the transactional leadership model.
+That said, with the increased focus on growth across diverse industries, we will see elements of culture, shared decision making, and collective empowerment finding their way into the transactional leadership model.
 A healthy infusion of transformational leadership attributes into the transactional leadership model will allow for the emergence and sustenance of a hybrid approach to organizational leadership while delivering quality, creating a culture shift with an engaged workforce, driving integrity and motivation, and fostering innovation.
 This holistic approach will ensure sustained success.

 The predictable answer by most to this debate is that a blend of the two methods is the best recipe – hence the debate.